Gerard Butler: Bio And Career Highlights

 Who Is Gerard Butler?

-Gerard James Butler is a Scottish actor and film producer known for his rugged masculinity and commanding screen presence.
-His diverse roles span action, drama, and romantic comedies.
+Gerard James Butler is a Scottish actor and film producer, recognized for his rugged masculinity and commanding screen presence.
+His diverse roles often span action, drama, and romantic comedies.

-He achieved global stardom with his intense portrayal of King Leonidas in the 2006 fantasy war film 300.
-This breakout performance established him as a leading action star.
+Butler achieved global stardom with his intense portrayal of King Leonidas in the 2006 fantasy war film 300.
+This breakout performance established him as a leading action star and resonated widely with audiences.

 |Full Name